Welcome to Corvus

 Although the children are older and have learnt to read, it is still important to talk to them about their reading and share books and stories together.
 Sustained reading and skimming and scanning for information are important skills which can be practised at home by reading for at least 10 minutes each night.
 It does work!

-Please could you ensure you ring school if your child is absent.
-This is especially important in Upper Key Stage Two when children are starting to walk to school on their own so please ring as soon as possible in the morning.
+Please make sure you ring school if your child is absent.
+This is especially important in Upper Key Stage Two when children are starting to walk to school on their own so please ring or email as soon as possible in the morning.

 We would strongly recommend children having their own water bottle, labelled with their name, in school at all times.
 Children are given opportunity to have drinks throughout the day and are allowed to refill their bottles using the water fountain.

-Finally parents, we would love to invite you in at any time to chat to us, see what your child is doing, or even come and join in with a lesson!
-Also if anyone has any knowledge or information about any of our topics we would love for you to come in and share it with us!
+Finally parents, we would love to invite you in at any time to chat to us, see what your child is doing or even come and join in with a lesson!

 Please see us any night after school, or send an e-mail or letter if you need any information.
 We look forward to hearing from you.